What’s going on?- Renova Invest

 As you have seen, in 1969, Antônio Seabra and the Berjeaut family became partners and formed a new company.
 But then the partnership came to an end.
 However, the son of the owner of the laboratory, Jean Pierre, made a counter-proposal to Seabra to start another industry together.

 It was at that moment that the company Natura was born, headquartered at Oscar Freire, in São Paulo.
-It received that name a few months after the partnership, due to the presence of natural actives in the composition of the cosmetics.
+It received that name a few months following the partnership, due to the presence of natural actives in the composition of the cosmetics.

 The business went through some challenges — such as the difficulty of selling in the physical store.
 Faced with this scenario, Seabra adopted, in 1974, the door-to-door sales model.
 Attending personally, he began offering advice on his products and understanding the transforming power of cosmetics in the lives of customers.

-Thus, Antônio Luiz Seabra realized the importance of not only selling the product itself, but the benefits it could provide for people, such as increasing self-esteem.
+Thus, Antônio Luiz Seabra realized the importance of not only selling the product itself, but the benefits it might provide for people, such as increasing self-esteem.
 This was one of the main reasons why Natura became a huge success.

 Then, in 1974, Seabra and Berjeaut adopted door-to-door sales as their business model.
 In order to expand Natura’s participation in the market, they started looking for sellers to act as partners.